 The DDI measures primarily physical access/adoption and socioeconomic characteristics that may limit motivation, skills, and usage.
 Due to data limitations it was designed as a descriptive and pragmatic tool and is not intended to be comprehensive.
 Rather, it should help initiate important discussions among community leaders and residents.

-The map below shows the DDI at the county and census tract level (to enable census tract level, zoom into a particular county).
+The map below shows the DDI at the Census tract level.
 A darker color indicates a higher digital divide.
-Click on county or census tract to obtain more information.
+Click on any Census tract to obtain more information.

 The DDI consists of two components.
 The first one is the infrastructure/adoption component (INFA) that includes percent of 2010 population without access to 25/3 fixed broadband (NBBND), average of maximum advertised download (DNS) and upload (UPS) speeds, and number of residential fixed broadband connections per 1,000 homes with speeds of at least 10 Mbps down and 1 Mpbs up (HHAD).